8 min read

 Mamá: ¿Ya vienes?
 El tren.

-He summoned the schedule overlay with a small flick of his gaze; soft blues and greens layering themselves over the station map like watercolor washes.
+He summoned the schedule overlay with a small flick of his gaze.
+Soft blues and greens layered themselves over the station map like watercolor washes.
 Upstream delay alerts.
-A jitter in the platform signs where hurried code was hiding uncertainty behind confidence it hadn't earned.
-He felt the faint tremor underfoot: the rails telling him something the display boards hadn't caught up to yet.
+A jitter in the platform signs where hurried code hid uncertainty behind confidence it hadn't earned.
+He felt the faint tremor underfoot.
+The rails told him something the display boards hadn't caught up to yet.

 Ten minutes.